 The eastern half of New Mexico also benefited from abundant moisture in May 2015.
 In contrast, the May 27, 2014, New Mexico map showed almost the entire state in severe to exceptional drought.

 Large areas of brown, red and orange (the middle ground of "severe" drought) dominate the May 26, 2015, Nevada map.
-But if you scroll down in the data to the last week of May 2011, the map is completely white.
+But if you compare it to the last week of May 2011, the map at that time was completely white.
 This was also true for neighboring California.
 Winter snows in the Sierra Nevada Mountains govern both states' drought profiles.
 Similarly, the moister southern tip of Nevada is moderated by conditions in Arizona.

 Although significantly wetter than in 2014, the May 26, 2015, Arizona map is covered with colors showing that precipitation wasn't up to snuff.
 As a whole, by 2015, Arizona hadn't met historical averages for the last week of May since 2010.

 One of the state's moistest areas last month is represented by a spot of yellow (lowest level of drought) at the bottom of the May 26 map.
 It's an area representing a unique floristic region of what are known as the sky islands.